 |Map of Orchard||Please confirm map of orchard and any changes.||Pre-harvest|

 |Gap Audit||Please call Trevelyan’s to arrange an audit||Pre-harvest|

 |Thailand Agreement||Complete online at New Zealand Avocado website.||Annually|

 |China Agreement||Complete online at New Zealand Avocado website.||Annually|

 Trevelyan’s will manage the harvest, working with the exporter and grower to match exporter requirements (the flowplan into the market place), and to minimise onshore timelines.
 Growers should liaise directly with Trevelyan’s as to when fruit can be harvested.
 In terms of harvest, the grower takes responsibility for meeting all exporter, Trevelyan’s and industry clearance to pick requirements including (but not limited to), AvoGreen, spray diary compliance, GAP audits, residue testing and maturity requirements.

-Trevelyan’s role is to impartially manage the harvest, collectively and on behalf of all our growers, according to the EMS and exporter requirements and direction.
+Our role is to impartially manage the harvest, collectively and on behalf of all our growers, according to the EMS and exporter requirements and direction.
 Trevelyan’s meets the EMS requirements and we follow best practice.
 We encourage all our growers to do the same.
-Our performance is continuously monitored by NZ Avocado and AVOCO™, and reviewed by the Trevelyan’s Avocado Shed Committee.
+Our performance is continuously monitored by New Zealand Avocado and AVOCO™, and reviewed by the Trevelyan’s Avocado Shed Committee.

-Trevelyan’s undertakes to inform growers and will assist you in achieving your requirements for harvest.
+Trevelyan’s will inform growers and assist you in achieving your requirements for harvest.
 Where necessary, we will inform you about exporter changes during the season that affect your harvest.